 Shut the Box – Play alone or with up to four people, this simple dice game offers basic math skills and healthy competition.

 Taco vs. Burrito – Takes only a few minutes to learn, this quick round card game can be played in multiple ways.

 Magic Set – When I was 8 years old, I was fairly certain I was going to be a magician!
 I had a magic set and my dad and I would practice tricks together for the stage shows I’d put on for my family.
 Learning slight of hand skills can improve coordination and confidence.

 Crafts and Creativity

-Our community loves to paint and hide rocks for others to find (see this post).
-And my kids would love this kit that gives them all the tools they need to paint their own designs.
+Rock Painting Kit – Our community loves to paint and hide rocks for others to find.
+Kids would love this kit that gives them all the tools they need to paint their own designs.

 Toys for Builders